Question 1 of 9 · Exposure

 Defense, energy, and healthcare adding headcount despite broader softness

-Geopolitical spending and energy transition are creating durable demand.
+Geopolitical spending and the energy transition are creating durable demand — and the 2026 Gulf war has sharpened it.
 If your skills translate, the window is open now.

 Defense: 94,000 open roles, clearance premium 40%+